Request For Quote

 Here are some reference dimensions.

-One half of a cord is 16" wide by 4 X 4 high now by 12' long = 63.9 cubic feet so that would be a half a cord.
+One half of a cord is 16" wide by 4 X 4 high now by 12' long = 63.9 cubic feet, so that would be half a cord.

 One-third of a cord would be 42.66 cubic feet.
 It would line ou like one row of 16" pieces.
 So it calculates this way one row 16" wide 4 feet high X 8 feet long = 42.66 cubic feet one-third of 128 cubic feet.

 So grab the Stanley tape measure and check to see what you get vs. what you thought you were getting.
 Expect some variation based on the tightness of stacking but certainly do not get taken for a ride if it varies a lot between what you ordered and what you got.
-If there is a discrepancy we recommend contact the vendor and discuss the situation to see if a reasonable solution can be reached.
-As in any service/sales business if you where the owner you would want that courtesy.
-If you are happy with the service let a friend know.
+If there is a discrepancy, we recommend contacting the vendor and discussing the situation to see if a reasonable solution can be reached.
+As in any service/sales business, if you were the owner, you would want that courtesy.
+If you are happy with the service, let a friend know.
 If you are not happy contact the company to let them know so they can fix it.

 Firewood Quantities We Sell